kuroshimad/temp_outreach/README.md

 </kbd>

 ### P1 Symmetry Group — No symmetry
 The right picture has P1 symmetry.
 This pattern doesn’t repeat in any special way.
-It is just copy of the same pattern like following.
+It is just a copy of the same pattern, like the following.

 ### P2 Symmetry Group  — 180° Rotation Symmetry
 The left picture has P2 symmetry.The pattern looks upsode down in the next row.